danielchim/heost-gdd/gdd-1p.md

 ## Unique selling points

-* Allowing gunfughts during robbery
+* Allowing gunfights during robbery and getaway.
 * Unique gadgets for both teams to use in order to achieve victory
 * Hero-based characters in each team with their own gadgets.
 * Planning on where to rob or how to caught the robbers.